-Reed's low flying legions aren't being noticed, but they are busy getting themselves elected to GOP party positions on a local level, running for national delegate slots and working for right wing The Christian Coalition is dedicated to forcing an evangelical social agenda on the American public and they have chosen the Republican Party as their vehicle to achieve this end.
+Reed's low flying legions aren't being noticed, but they are busy getting themselves elected to GOP party positions on a local level, running for national delegate slots and working for right wing conservatives in Republican primary races.

+The Christian Coalition is dedicated to forcing an evangelical social agenda on the American public and they have chosen the Republican Party as their vehicle to achieve this end.